seme4/ssi-consultancy/DeployersGuide.md

 # sameAs Lite Deployer's Guide

 This page describes how to deploy sameAs Lite and configure it to expose linked data stores.
+You should be familiar with sameAs Lite [concepts](./Concepts.md).

 The instructions have been written with reference to three 64-bit operating systems: